devopshq/teamcity/docs-sphinx/tc_models/runners.rst

 #######

 Runners are external processes used to run CI jobs.
-They are deployed by the administrator and registered to the GitLab instance.
+They are deployed by the administrator and registered to the TeamCity instance.

 Shared runners are available for all projects.
 Specific runners are enabled for a list of projects.